Skip to content

 • Nothing can change a person’s age.

-• Similarly, variables such as biological sex (in most survey contexts), place of birth, or past events (e.g., childhood conditions) cannot be outcomes because they are not influenced by other variables in the dataset.
+• Similarly, variables such as place of birth or ethnicity cannot be outcomes because they are not influenced by other variables in the dataset.

 • Age → may influence political attitudes, health status, or technology use.